microsoft/FluidFramework/.changeset/shy-files-jam.md

 Notifications workspaces' signals are not queued; they effectively always have an `allowableUpdateLatencyMs` of 0.
 However, they may be batched with other signals that were queued earlier.

-The details of how signals are batched together is typically irrelevant to users of the Presence APIs, because the relevant value managers and the presence manager deal with these complexities.

 #### Example

 You can configure the batching and throttling behavior using the `allowableUpdateLatencyMs` property as in the following example: